KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 	python external/fetch_sources.py

-For OpenGL CTS releases, and OpenGL ES CTS releases prior to opengl-es-cts-3.2.4.0 download Khronos Confidential Conformance Test Suite:
+For OpenGL CTS releases prior to opengl-cts-4.6.6, and OpenGL ES CTS releases prior to opengl-es-cts-3.2.4.0 download Khronos Confidential Conformance Test Suite:

 	python external/fetch_kc_cts.py

-For OpenGL CTS releases, and OpenGL ES CTS releases prior to opengl-es-cts-3.2.4.0 the results for the tests included in this suite must be included in a conformance submission.
+For OpenGL CTS releases prior to opengl-cts-4.6.6, and OpenGL ES CTS releases prior to opengl-es-cts-3.2.4.0 the results for the tests included in this suite must be included in a conformance submission.